sol/solid/book/README.md

 ## Interacting with processes

 `Process.run` is a specialization that is suitable for simple cases.
-It is defined in terms of `Process.with` and `Process.checkStatus` (both will be discussed in later sections):
+It is defined in terms of `Process.with` and `Process.checkStatus` (both of which will be discussed in later sections):

 ```haskell
 run :: Process.Config stdin stdout stderr -> IO ()